corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 `--zone-token`
 Indicates that the zone token should be printed instead of the config, when using the `pretty` output type.

-### Check the connection status of the Network Map Service
+### Checking Network Map Service connection status

 **Sample command structure**